Harare, capital of Zimbabwe

 In 2005 the elected Harare council was replaced by a government-appointed commission for alleged inefficiency as essential services such as rubbish collection and street repairs had rapidly worsened until they became virtually non-existent.
 The water reticulation and sewage systems virtually collapsed.
 In May 2006 the Zimbabwean newspaper the Financial Gazette, described the city in an editorial as a "sunshine city-turned-sewage farm".

 In May 2005, the Zimbabwean government demolished shanties and backyard cottages of 700,000 mostly poor supporters of the opposition in Harare and other cities in the country in Operation Murambatsvina "drive out trash.”
 This took place without warning and no advance plans were made to provide alternative housing that at the time was widely alleged to be about punishing the urban poor for supporting the opposition Movement for Democratic Change.
 The government claimed it was necessitated by a rise of criminality and disease.
-It was followed by Operation Garikayi / Hlalani Kuhle "better living" a year later which consisted of building concrete housing of poor quality and without electricity, plumbing or other infrastructure in poorly accessible areas.
+It was followed by Operation Garikayi / Hlalani Kuhle "better living" a year later which consisted of building concrete housing of poor quality and without electricity, sewage or other infrastructure in poorly accessible areas.

 In June 2007 the Government instituted price controls on all basic commodities causing panic buying and leaving store shelves empty for months.
 The continuing political and economic crisis plaguing Zimbabwe has had an ongoing harmful effect on Harare.
 The government of Zimbabwe in 2008 struggling with an unsustainable fiscal deficit resorted to printing money that resulted in an overvalued official exchange rate and hyperinflation.
 Official annual inflation rates rose from 32 percent in 1998, to 133 percent in 2004, 585 percent in 2005, passed 1,000 percent in 2006, and 26,000 percent in November 2007.